Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Introduction

-A similar problem setup has recently been investigated in the out-of-distribution (OOD) detection domain, which is known as ``near out-of-distribution'' detection \cite{fort2021exploring}.
-Out-of-distribution detection and ND are closely related problems with the primary difference being that the normal data constitutes a single class in ND, and multiple classes in out-of-distribution detection.
-However, out-of-distribution detection models are susceptible to making false detections on anomalous samples that slightly deviate from the normal data.
-To cope with the challenge in the out-of-distribution detection domain, \cite{fort2021exploring}, \cite{hendrycks2019using}, and \cite{ruff2019deep} employ outlier exposure techniques, i.e., exposing the model to the real outliers, available on the internet, during training.
-Alternatively, some approaches \cite{kong2021opengan, pourreza2021g2d} utilize GANs to generate outliers.
+A similar problem setup has recently been investigated in the out-of-distribution (OOD) detection domain, known as ``near out-of-distribution'' detection \cite{fort2021exploring}, where the in-distribution and out-of-distribution samples are semantically similar.
+OOD detection and ND are closely related problems with the primary difference being that unlike OOD detection, the labels for sub-classes of the normal data are not accessible during training in ND, i.e. if the normal class is car, the type of car is given for each normal sample during training in OOD detection, while being unknown in ND.
+This makes anomaly detection a more challenging problem than the OOD detection, as this side information turns out to be extremely helpful in uncertainty quantification \cite{DBLP:journals/corr/abs-2110-06207}.
+To cope with the challenges in the near-OOD detection, \cite{fort2021exploring}, \cite{hendrycks2019using}, and \cite{ruff2019deep} employ outlier exposure techniques, i.e., exposing the model to the real outliers, available on the internet, during training.
+Alternatively, some approaches \cite{kong2021opengan, pourreza2021g2d} utilized GANs to generate outliers.
+Such real or synthetic outliers are used in addition to the normal data to train the OOD detection, and boost its accuracy in the near-OOD setup.

-In spite of all these efforts, the issue of nearly anomalous samples has not been studied in the context of ND tasks (i.e., one-class classification).
-The challenge in the case of ND is that in most cases, the normal data constitutes less conceptual diversity compared with the out-of-distribution detection setup, making the uncertainty estimation challenging, especially for the nearly abnormal inputs.
-One has to note that some form of uncertainty estimation is required for ND and out-of-distribution detection.
+In spite of all these efforts, the issue of nearly anomalous samples has not been studied in the context of ND tasks (i.e., the unsupervised setting).
+Furthermore, the solutions to the near-OOD problem are not directly extendable to the near-ND, as the sub-class information of the normal data is not available in the ND setup \cite{ruff2021unifying,salehi2021unified}.
+Furthermore, the challenge in the case of ND is that in most cases, the normal data constitutes less conceptual diversity compared with the OOD detection setup, making the uncertainty estimation challenging, especially for the nearly abnormal inputs.
+One has to note that some explicit or implicit form of uncertainty estimation is required for ND and out-of-distribution detection.
 This makes near-ND an even more difficult task than near-OOD detection.
-To deal with this difficulty, we propose to utilize generative models to craft diverse anomalous data.
-Unfortunately most generative models suffer from (1) instability in the training phase, (2) poor performance on high-resolution images, and (3) low diversity of generated samples \cite{salehi2021arae}.
-These challenges have prevented their effective use in ND.